 Many people who I see often begin psychotherapy reporting symptoms of anxiety and depression.
 Fortunately, most of these difficulties can be overcome through psychotherapy.

 These symptoms can emerge slowly, over time, or may appear suddenly.

 Symptoms of Anxiety

-How does one assess when these symptoms are an anticipated and reasonable reaction to the endless gridlock, long commutes and the pervasive workaholism that is endemic to the greater Washington, D.C., area, or, when they indicate that something more insidious lurks beneath the surface?
-This is an important question because anxiety disorder is very treatable.
-Individuals with anxiety disorder can be helped.
+How does one assess when these symptoms are an anticipated and reasonable reaction to the endless gridlock, long commutes and the pervasive work-a-holism that is endemic to the greater Washington, D.C., area, or, when they indicate that something more insidious lurks beneath the surface?
+This is an important question because anxiety disorder, or anxiety difficulties, are very treatable.
+Individuals with “anxiety disorders” can be helped.

 What are the signs and symptoms of clinical depression?
 People suffering from depression report a plethora of symptoms.
 These include: sleeping difficulties (such as: early morning awakening, insomnia and sleeping all of time), eating difficulties (including, a loss of interest in food, weight loss and/or weight gain), psychomotor retardation (they move VERY slowly) or psychomotor agitation (they move about non-stop), irritability, memory difficulties, trouble concentrating, indecisiveness, sadness, tearfulness, thoughts of suicide and/or death, feelings of hopelessness, feelings of guilt, feelings of helplessness, feelings of worthlessness, apathy, fatigue, a loss of sexual appetite and a loss of interest in life in general.

 If a person has a number of these symptoms, persisting over a period of several weeks (in the absence of other medical or psychological difficulties) then, they are likely to have clinical depression.